 What constitutes a 'week'?
 35 hours (in a block or separate, however must cover different times of the day to experience different client types)

 Further information: It is the responsibility of the student to provide the evidence of the experience when requested.
-This evidence must include a reference from each practice or setting attended.
-A total of at least 4 weeks is required overall to meet the work experience element of the entry requirements.
+This evidence must include a reference from each veterinary practice attended.

 The RCVS has a website facility called Find a Vet which can be used to find practices based on a postcode search.
 When contacting veterinary practices to enquire about a work experience place, it is important to stress that you are applying to study Veterinary Nursing at degree level at University and that it is an entry requirement for the course.
 This should give you priority over those wanting general work experience while at school.
 It is best to write or email in the first instance, then follow up with a phone call.
 It is important to show enthusiasm and be persistent, but without pestering!